vdhicts/http-query-builder/README.md

 ## Usage

-The problem with the build-in `http_build_query` method is that it doesn't accept the same parameter multiple times.
+The problem with the build-in `http_build_query` method is that it doesn't accept the same parameter multiple times as it overwrites the key in the array.
 When you need to consume an API that uses those parameters (for example [FastAPI](https://fastapi.tiangolo.com/) supports it), this package comes in handy.

 ### Getting started